In this article, you’ll see how to integrate Ontraport with AccessAlly and find other useful links from Ontraport.

 Go to: Administration > Integrations > Ontraport API Instructions and Key Manager.

-The API ID and Key should show up on this page after you’ve purchased the plugin.
+The API ID and Key settings will be located under AccessAlly > Settings > General Setup > CRM Integration after you’ve purchased the plugin.
 Save them to use when you’re ready to connect your Ontraport account with AccessAlly.

 Click on your website’s name to open the Permissions editor.
 Inside the Permissions editor, you can select a Contact Owner from the drop-down menu, then check off any relevant permissions.

 Step 3: Create a Custom Field for Passwords